spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 Navigate to the left **Main Menu** and select **Clusters**.
 Click on the host cluster you deployed to open its details page.

-On the top right-hand corner is a green button **Updates Available**.
+On the top right-hand corner is a blue button **Updates Available**.
 Click on the button to review the available updates.

 ![The cluster details page with a view of pending updates](/tutorials/deploy-clusters/clusters_public-cloud_deploy-k8s-cluster_update_available.png)